-They are like a real yummy, gooey and filling snack, maybe more like a dessert.
+They are like a really yummy, gooey and filling snack, maybe more like a dessert.
 Heat them up and eat with ice cream or serve them as a tray bake with some coffee, however you make them, they won’t last long!

 - 200-300g Mini Eggs

-- 270g All purpose flour
+- 270g All-purpose flour

-- 120g Unsalted butter/Stork
+- 120g Unsalted Butter/Stork